crysstella/My-eCornell-Portfolio/README.md

 # My-eCornell-Portfolio
-Includes all of my Jupyter Notebook assignments from Machine Learning Foundations
+Includes all of my Jupyter Notebook assignments from Machine Learning Foundations.